richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 ## For reference: what I've changed

 * Added a special skill specialisation rule to Common Knowledge
-* Added Astral and Conjuration to magic skills, renamed Occult to Arcana.
+* Added Astral to magic skills and renamed Occult to Arcana.
 * Reshuffled the boundaries between Hacking, Electronics, and Repair to make them slightly more intuitive (to me, at least.)
 * Added Etiquette
 * Added Corps knowledge skill.